asphendiyar/js-more/README.md

 # js-more
-Here is all js projects
+All js projects are here